 Many video call programmes have a chat function.
 This allows you to type messages to other people on the call.
-Chat is very useful in group calls, as it allows you to talk without the risk of interrupting, to talk to one person or to the whole group, and to ask questions or make comments that can be responded to later on.
-Chat is less useful in one-on-one calls, but can still be used to share links or documents, to say something if you are having trouble hearing one another, or to write down something that needs to be spelled out.
+Chat is very useful in group calls.
+It allows you to talk without the risk of interrupting.
+You can talk to one person or to the whole group.
+You can also ask questions or make comments that can be responded to later on.
+Chat is less useful in one-on-one calls.
+You can use it to share links or documents.
+It's also useful if you are having trouble hearing each other.
+Additionally, you can write down something that needs to be spelled out.